Florrie: Independent releases

 Florrie's debut release, a Fred Falke remix of "Call 911", reportedly had over 1,000 downloads around the world within a few days of its February 2010 release.
 In mid-2010, Florrie was announced as the face of the then-new Nina Ricci fragrance Nina L'Elixir.
-She starred in the TV advert for the campaign performing a cover of Blondie's "Sunday Girl", and also featured in print advertisements shot by Ruven Afanador.
+She starred in the TV advert for the campaign performing a cover of Blondie's "Sunday Girl", and also featured in print advertisements shot by Ruvén Afanador.
 In July 2010, Florrie featured on The Guardian's "New Band of the Day" column.
 Besides these two tracks, three more were released as remix-only versions: "Panic Attack" (April 2010), "Fascinate Me" and "Come Back to Mine" (May 2010).

 Florrie released her debut EP, Introduction, in November 2010 through the iTunes Store.
 The EP was made available for free download on her official website, as well as on 12" vinyl pressings limited to 500 copies.
 Music blogs Popjustice, ArjanWrites.com, electronic rumors, Dödselectro and Sundtrak praised the quality of the music, while noting the free availability of the tracks and expressing interest for future material.
 Others identified how the awareness of Florrie's music has been assisted by online social networks and a grassroots strategy.
 Florrie told Ponystep magazine:

 Florrie's second EP, Experiments, was released in June 2011 to a five-star review from About.com.
 The lead single, "Begging Me" was released in April 2011.
 The music video for the second single, "I Took a Little Something", was a collaboration with fashion house Dolce & Gabbana.
 A third EP, Late, was released in May 2012 on iTunes, accompanied by the single "Shot You Down".
 MuuMuse wrote of the EP, "Every inch of the record is one carefully crafted hook after another; each pulsating beat more danceable and jaw-dropping than the next".